 Hi, I’m Katie!
-I’m a Machine Learning PhD candidate in the Computational and Biological Learning (CBL) Lab at the University of Cambridge, where I am supervised by Adrian Weller MBE and advised by Richard Turner, and am a part-time Student Researcher at Google Brain with Krishnamurthy (Dj) Dvijotham and Miltos Allamanis.
+I’m a Machine Learning PhD candidate in the Computational and Biological Learning (CBL) Lab at the University of Cambridge, where I am supervised by Adrian Weller MBE and advised by Richard Turner.
+I collaborate closely with Josh Tenenbaum and the Computational Cognitive Science Group at MIT.
 I am also a Student Fellow at the Leverhulme Centre for the Future of Intelligence (CFI) and volunteer with the Human-Oriented Automated Theorem Proving, led by Sir Tim Gowers.
-I am grateful to the Marshall Scholarship, King’s College, and the Cambridge Trust for additional funding support for my studies.
+Previously, I was a part-time Student Researcher at Google DeepMind with Krishnamurthy (Dj) Dvijotham.

 I recently completed an MPhil in Machine Learning and Machine Intelligence from the University of Cambridge and obtained a Bachelors of Science from MIT in 2021 in Brain and Cognitive Sciences, with minors in Computer Science and Biomedical Engineering.
+I am grateful to the Marshall Scholarship for funding my MPhil and PhD, as well as King’s College, and the Cambridge Trust for additional support.
 During my undergrad, I founded the MITxHarvard Women in AI Group in an effort to bringing more diverse voices to the table in AI!
+I have since enjoyed co-organizing other AI community efforts, including the NeurIPS 2023 Math-AI Workshop and the ICML 2022 Workshop on Human-Machine Collaboration and Teaming.

 Outside of research, I love to run (!) and used to run competitively for MIT.